uio-bmi/statistical_genomics_exercises/Exercise5.md

     * As the second track, select the open chromatin regions
 5. Try to figure out the rest for yourself from here, but choose "Located inside?" as hypothesis

-PS: Select random seed 0 and *Quick and Rough"
+PS: Select random seed 0 and *Quick and Rough* as "MCFDR sampling depth".

 If time, re-run with different choices for null model.